Battles of Lanckorona: Lanckorona battle progress

 The third combat before the mount of Lanckorona, and one of the largest clashes of Polish and Russian forces during the Bar Confederation, took place on 21 May 1771 (O.S.: 10 May 1771).
-A Polish formation of around 3,500 men including French volunteers and recruited Austro-Prussian deserters with 2 cannons was attacked by 3,500 Russians commanded again by general Alexander Suvorov.
+A Confederate formation of around 3,500 men including French volunteers and recruited Austro-Prussian deserters with 2 cannons was attacked by 3,500 Russians commanded again by general Alexander Suvorov.

 Looking over the position, Suvorov ordered Chuguyev Cossacks of the vanguard and a squadron of carabiniers, forming the left flank of the Russian corps, to attack the center of the enemy, without waiting for the other forces to approach.
 The Cossacks rushed at the Confederates in a scattering, not disturbed by the fire of chasseurs à pied, who were ordered to be silent by Dumouriez, confident in victory and fearing only one thing—that Suvorov would not postpone his allegedly reckless attack.
 The Poles were to attack the Russians only at the moment when these will enter the crest of the heights, in the inevitable disorder.
 And if the chasseurs were forbidden to fire, then for the same purpose, of course, the artillery of the castle and the city should also be silenced.
 Dumouriez's calculation turned out to be false.

 The Cossacks, having climbed the heights, immediately rode down and rushed to the center and the right flank, where the troops of Sapieha and Lithuanians of Orzeszko were; carabineers galloped after them.
 The Confederates retreated.
 Dumouriez rushed in to encourage them and arrange them; Sapieha turned the fugitives on the enemy with sword blows, but nothing helped: Sapieha was stabbed by his own; Orzeszko and several brave men who accompanied him fell under Cossack pikes.
 Dumouriez rushed to the hussars of Schütz to correct the case with their help, but they gave a volley of carbines and retreated.
-Meanwhile the Russian infantry (Saint Petersburg & Astrakhan regiments) with the rest of the cavalry approached, knocked out the French chasseurs à pied from the central grove and climbed the heights.
+Meanwhile, the Russian infantry (Saint Petersburg & Astrakhan regiments) with the rest of the cavalry approached, knocked out the French chasseurs à pied from the central grove and climbed the heights.
 Miączyński tried to reflect infantry's attack, rushed to meet it and bravely broke into its ranks, but it was no good for the Poles: Miączyński was knocked off his horse, wounded and taken prisoner, his cavalry was repulsed and driven away.
 Everything then rushed into disarray; only Walewski, who occupied the left flank of the position, and Dumouriez with a small detachment of the French retreated in order.
 Russian cavalry pursued fleeing for several kilometres and caused them great damage.
 The battle of Lanckorona lasted only half an hour.

 French envoy lieutenant-colonel Dumouriez was caught off guard and was unable to assemble his men.
 The battle was thus a decisive victory for the Russians.